 Taxes can be classified into direct and indirect taxes.
 In a rough division, income tax is direct and consumption tax is indirect tax.
 Usually, the aim of changes to the structure of taxation is to affect economic development as well as the structure of production and consumption.
 In Finland, the focus of taxation has been moving from the taxation of income to the taxation of consumption starting from the 1990s.

 Tax subsidies are a form of tax concession with the purpose of supporting a group of taxpayers.
-The subsidies aim to promote growth and employment.
 Many tax subsidies could alternatively be distributed from the debit side of the budget as direct, concrete subsidies to the recipients.
-Subsidies distributed via the tax system have been monitored regularly and reported in the Report on the Final Central Government Accounts in the mapping of information compiled by the Government Institute for Economic Research.
+More information about tax subsidies, see Tax subsidies -page.

 Taxation is being harmonised within the European Economic Area.
 However, the individual states have extensive autonomy in taxation, and it has a central role in the national economic policy.
 The share of taxes and charges comparable to a tax out of the total production, i.e. the total tax ratio, is currently 44%.
 The changes in the total tax ratio are affected by the economic trends and the tax policy decisions.
 Finland has the fourth highest total tax ratio of the OECD countries.